My Hero Academia: Other media

 From March 1 to August 14, 2024, Universal Studios Japan hosted an attraction based on the series, as part of the "Cool Japan" program.
 My Hero Academia The Real 4-D attraction uses 3D visuals and special effects such as seat rumbles and splashes of water.
 It also includes an original story featuring Deku, Bakugo, Uraraka, and Todoroki facing off against a villain who appears at the concert of a world-famous rock performer.
 A live-action short film titled "Succession", commemorating the manga's tenth anniversary, released its video on YTV Animation's YouTube channel on April 27, 2024.
 It follows the lives of two brothers who grew up together with the manga series using its iconic quotes.

 A global popularity poll titled "World Best Hero", commemorating the manga's ten-year run, was announced on August 5, 2024.
 The poll advertisement was published in the International edition of The New York Times on August 6.
 It is the first manga that Shueisha hosted a worldwide character popularity poll.
 The voting opened till September 30, with the winner on December 3 would get a statue designed by Horikoshi.
-A fanbook titled My Hero Academia: Final Fan Book Ultra Age, to celebrate the manga's completion, was released on May 2, 2025.
-It includes the detailed information about the characters, setting, quirks, and special moves.
-It also features an interview with the past editors, a Q&A corner with Horikoshi, and an exclusive short one-shot manga.